 FRANK WELCH, the Texas architect, died last week at 90.
 He had enormous influence in the Southwest—as much as anyone in his generation.
 Best known for an early project, The Birthday, a simple camp on a ranch between Midland and San Angelo.
 Welch worked for O’Neil Ford, another Texas native, and a continuing exponent of the Arts & Crafts movement in the mid-20th century.
 Ford, like my father J. J. Black both, saw a direct line from the wood-and-stone prairie houses of the late 19th century to modern commercial buildings built in concrete and steel.
 Buildings should have a natural feeling, showing off their materials and reflecting their environments.
-Architecture is not about abstract forms and grids, but about a clear, humanist expression purpose, construction, and
+Architecture is not about abstract forms and grids, but about a clear, humanist expression.

 Welch distilled the modern side of style, and started working on his own projects while still in his 20s.
 One of the first was a house in Midland, almost next door on “L” Street and built for oil millionaire Walter R. Davis soon after the completion of dad’s biggest house, which was built for the richest family in town, the Scharbauers.